mgintjee/US-Party-Overrepresentation-By-State/README.md

 * Source For Current Seats For States By Party:
   * https://en.wikipedia.org/wiki/List_of_current_members_of_the_United_States_House_of_Representatives
+  * Since Wikipedia is dynamic, I pulled the data on 11/12/2018 if there is an archive somewhere

 Note: The reason I included the dumb tabs ("\t") is so I could copy and paste it into the sheets with ease.
 Lazy on my part but w/e